BitcoinDesign/Guide/guide/getting-started/visual-language.md

 ### Illustrations

-Magazines, blogs, and other publications often hire professional illustrators to visualize stories about Bitcoin.
-Because Bitcoin does not have any official brand style guidelines, they are usually only limited by the illustrator and publisher’s imagination.
+Magazines, blogs, and other publications often hire professional illustrators to visualize stories about bitcoin.
+Because bitcoin does not have any official brand style guidelines, they are usually only limited by the illustrator and publisher’s imagination.

 <div class="image-gallery" markdown="1">